 Be sure to thoroughly read your confirmation email to verify your meeting location.
-We provide easy-to-follow instructions to our meeting points– located in the Attachments portion of your confirmation email– as well as a Google Maps link.
+We provide easy-to-follow instructions to our meeting points– located in the Directions portion of your confirmation email– as well as a Google Maps link.
 If you have any questions regarding your meeting point, please contact us at 530-587-5777.

 All of our trips’ meeting locations have parking available for our guests.

 For our Truckee River Trips, we meet inside the Truckee River RV Park and have signage to direct you to our rafting parking area.

 For our other river trip meeting locations you will see one of our Tahoe Whitewater rafting vehicles and park near the vehicle in the large adjacent parking lots.

 After parking, you will head to our office where you will be informed about what to bring and where to store personal items.
 At this point we will take care of any remaining trip payments and missing waivers.
 Be sure to leave your car keys with the office staff before being outfitted with gear.
 A General Store and Deli is available at the base of the Truckee River RV Park to pick up any last minute items such as sunscreen, hats, glasses, river shoes, if needed.

 For Carson River, Middle Fork, North Fork, and South Fork American Rivers: